overhide/pay2my.app/howto/README.md

-As a quick aside, the basic premise of these in-app purchases is checking public ledgers for payments made from some obfuscated pseudonymous user owned token to your &mdash; the Web developer's &mdash; public registered token.
-The actual payments are made through <a target="_blank" href="https://stripe.com/">https://stripe.com</a> and tracked on the *overhide* public "receipts" ledger.
+As a quick aside, the basic premise of these in-app purchases is checking ledgers for payments made from some obfuscated pseudonymous user owned token to your &mdash; the Web developer's &mdash; public registered token.
+The actual payments are made through <a target="_blank" href="https://stripe.com/">https://stripe.com</a> and tracked on the *overhide* "receipts" ledger.
 This is explained and covered ad nauseam in the various write-ups on the <a target="_blank" href="https://pay2my.app/">https://pay2my.app</a> site.

 > ℹ
 >
 > The user owned "token" is the secret token generated earlier.
-The public "address" of this token is what's stored in the public ledger.
+The public "address" of this token is what's stored in the ledger.
 The private token is necessarily kept secret.
 >
 > For crypto currencies (later) the blockchain address and a signature are used, as furnished by wallets.
-The blockchain is the public ledger.
+The blockchain is the ledger.